Estimated reading time: 8 minutes

 “‘Dangerous weapon’ means any firearm, whether loaded or unloaded, or any device designed as a weapon and capable of producing death or great bodily harm, any combustible or flammable liquid or other device or instrumentality that, in the manner it is used or intended to be used, is calculated or likely to produce death or great bodily harm, or any fire that is used to produce death or great bodily harm. …”

-In addition, Minnesota Statutes §609.66 specifically mentions the following things:
+In addition the catch-all section, Minnesota Statutes § 609.66 specifically mentions the following things:

 These items are typically associated with various weapon charges.